solidfire/solidfire-cli/README.md

 Description:

-The ListVolumes method is used to return a list of volumes that are in a cluster.You can specify the volumes you want to return in the list by using the available parameters.
+The ListVolumes method is used to return a list of volumes that are in a cluster.
+You can specify the volumes you want to return in the list by using the available parameters.

 Options: